Yemen

 Why is the situation in Yemen considered one of the world’s worst humanitarian crises?

-Yemen was already struggling to control communicable disease and chronic malnutrition when civil war broke out in 2014, and the current conflict and its destruction of the country’s infrastructure and economy has plunged its residents deeper into misery.
-The war has caused significant civilian casualties and displacement, while the collapse of healthcare and sanitation systems has exacerbated outbreaks of diseases like cholera, contributing to the dire situation.
+Yemen was already struggling to control communicable diseases and chronic malnutrition when civil war broke out in 2014.
+The current conflict and its destruction of the country’s infrastructure and economy has plunged its residents deeper into misery.
+The conflict has caused significant civilian casualties and displacement, while the collapse of healthcare and sanitation systems has exacerbated outbreaks of diseases like cholera, contributing to the dire situation.
 As the conflict continues, millions of Yemenis cannot access adequate food, water, healthcare and protection services.

 -